WebAssembly/lld/docs/WebAssembly.rst

 certain features.

 The WebAssembly version of lld takes WebAssembly binaries as inputs and produces a WebAssembly binary as its output.
-For the most part this port tried to mimik the behaviour of traditional ELF linkers and specifically the ELF lld port.
+For the most part this port tried to mimic the behaviour of traditional ELF linkers and specifically the ELF lld port.
 Where possible that command line flags and the semantics should be the same.